TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 ### Testing if an Assembly or Function Exists

 The `ASMX_LDA` and `ASMX_LDF` instructions will throw an error, stopping execution, if the path/name they are given does not correspond to a valid target to load.
 If you wish to test whether or not this will happen without crashing the program, you can use the `ASMX_AEX` and `ASMX_FEX` instructions.
-They both take a register as their first operand, then the label or pointer to the null-terminated target string as their second.
+They both take a register as their first operand, then the memory address of the null-terminated target string as their second.
 If the target assembly/function exists and is valid, the value of the first operand register will be set to `1`, otherwise it will be set to `0`.
 An assembly must already be loaded in order to check the validity of a function, as only the currently open assembly will be searched.

 ## Text Encoding